Sopan45/Sales-Insights/README.md

 ### Overview of the Project

-The "Amazon Prime Dashboard" project was designed to provide a computer hardware business with actionable insights to help it scale in a dynamically changing market.
+The "Sales Insights Dashboard" project was designed to provide a computer hardware business with actionable insights to help it scale in a dynamically changing market.
 Leveraging Power BI and SQL, the project aimed to track revenue growth, year-over-year (YOY) trends, and region-wise sales performance.
 The result was an automated dashboard that significantly contributed to a 7% increase in sales revenue in the next quarter.

 ### About the Project

 The project was initiated to address the challenges faced by a computer hardware business that lacked actionable insights to navigate a competitive market.
-By analyzing streaming data from Amazon Prime and other sources, the project aimed to create an automated dashboard that would facilitate data-informed decision-making.
+The project aimed to create an automated dashboard that would facilitate data-informed decision-making by analyzing streaming data from Amazon Prime and other sources.
 The primary objectives were to identify revenue growth patterns, analyze YOY trends, and evaluate region-wise sales performance.

 ### Steps Taken to Create the Dashboard